 - A couple of chew toys

 Tips for Enjoying the Merck Forest Cabins

 - Firewood is provided in the winter to keep the woodstove cranking through the coldest temperatures.
 For an extra cozy experience or really cold nights, book one of the three cabins that have sleeping lofts.
 That rising warmth will drive all thoughts of winter out of your head.

-- Water is not readily available at all of the cabins.
-In fact, we had to do quite a bit of hiking to get cooking water up to Ridge Cabin.
+- Water is not readily available near all of the cabins.
+In fact, we had to do quite a bit of hiking to get cooking water up to Ridge Cabin in the spring.
 During the winter, you can melt snow.
 In the spring, summer, and fall, either pack in all of your water, or rent a cabin near a stream.
 A water filter is a must!

 - Bring toilet paper!
 Each cabin has a lovely little outhouse nearby.
 Sometimes there’s toilet paper too.
 Sometimes there’s not.

 - Porcupines love, love, love the salt on your boots and in your pee.
 Don’t leave your clothes or shoes outside, and don’t pee near the cabin.